Skip to main content

 Notice

 This section only applies to version 2.0 and prior.
-From version 2.2, the configuration is centrally-managed in the Celonis platform and automatically downloaded by clients.
+From version 2.2, the configuration is centrally-managed in the Celonis Platform and automatically downloaded by clients.

 The Task Mining desktop application requires a configuration file (with file name extension .recconf) in XML format.
 This configuration file can be created with the Task Mining Configuration Editor.

-The Task Mining desktop application tries to automatically retrieve a configuration file and searches in the following order:
+The Celonis Task Mining desktop application tries to automatically retrieve a configuration file and searches in the following order:

 1. Recently-used configuration file; the desktop application stores this and will re-use it if possible.